-Expats moving to Barcelona's city centre can definitely depend on public transport to get around.
+Expats moving to Barcelona’s city centre can depend exclusively on public transport to get around.
 Those in surrounding towns will also find plenty of affordable and convenient modes of transit.

 Public transport in Barcelona

-The majority of Barcelona's transportation services participate in an integrated tariff system known as T-mobilitat.
-One fare can be used for the subway, buses, trams or the regional FGC and RENFE commuter trains.
-If the journey lasts for less than one hour and 15 minutes, only one trip will be charged.
+The majority of Barcelona’s transport services participate in an integrated tariff system known as T-mobilitat.
+You can use one fare for the subway, buses, trams or the regional FGC and RENFE commuter trains.
+If your journey lasts for less than 75 minutes, only one trip will be charged.

 The wider region is divided into six zones to calculate fares.
 Central Barcelona is in Zone One.
-Expats living outside the city will most likely live in Zone Two.
+If you’re living outside the city, you’ll most likely live in Zone Two.
 Prices rise as the number of zones travelled through increases.

-A range of ticket options exists based on the number of journeys or days used.
-Discounted tickets are available for people younger than 25 and seniors, while children under four do not pay.
+There’s a range of ticket options based on the number of journeys or days used.
+Discounted tickets are available for those younger than 25 and seniors, and children under four do not pay.
+The T-16 card provides free unlimited travel for those aged 4 to 16.
 Monthly passes and multiple-trip tickets are also available.

 Metro trains

-With six subway lines and one funicular train, Barcelona's Metro is the best bet for stress-free travel.
+With eight TMB Metro lines, four FGC lines and one funicular train, Barcelona’s Metro is the best bet for stress-free travel.
 Signage is posted in Spanish, Catalan and English.
-Automated ticket machines can be used in all major languages, though announcements are made in Spanish and Catalan.
+Automated ticket machines can be used in all major languages, although announcements are made in Spanish and Catalan.
 Metro tickets can be purchased at local Metro stations and at ServiCaixa bank machines.

 Bus

 Bus stops have maps and a schedule posted in the bus shelter waiting area.
 If there is no shelter, there will be a street sign displaying the bus route.
-Many different bus lines use the same stops, so when someone sees their bus approaching, they should hold out their arm to alert the driver.
+Many different bus lines use the same stops, so when you see your bus approaching, hold out your arm to alert the driver.

 Single journey tickets are available upon boarding, while travel cards and monthly passes can be purchased at Metro stations.